Arthur-Viegas-Eguia/Word2Vec/README.md

 # Word2Vec
 For our final project, we were curious about how word embeddings are learned and trained, so we set out to implement the word2vec algorithm called skip-gram with negative sampling that is discussed in chapter 6 of Speech and Language Processing (3rd ed. draft) by Dan Jurafsky and James H. Martin for our naive implementation.
 Specifically this implementation requires only the numpy library.
 ## The Dataset
 For training, we used two datasets.
-One was based on discord messages that we have decided to not make public for privacy reasons.
+One was based on discord messages from three servers of which we were members that we have decided to not make public for privacy reasons.
 The other is 25,000 reviews from [Stanford's Large Movie Review Dataset](http://www.aclweb.org/anthology/P11-1015).

 We decided to use two datasets for a couple reasons.
 First, the dataset we gathered from Discord is noisy, so there is not necessarily continuity between messages, possibly leading to worse embeddings.
 Second, the movie review dataset is filled with polarizing reviews, giving our word vectors a good avenue to learn sentiment based embeddings, indicating whether our results were successful.
 ## Usage